slowernews/wisdom-tldr/README.md

 > *'Too busy pretending I'm occupied.'*

 ===
 ###On management

 > *'Start a meeting with an overachieving question: how can we raise sales by 12%?'*

+===
+###On feedback

+1) Give a reason: "You should use the blue that's in the style guide because we agreed as a team that's the shade of blue we should use."
+Making arbitrary, small changes is not helpful, but a boss/manager/supervisor/etc should suggest small changes when there's a good reason, and should provide that reason.

+2) Ask instead of telling: eg "Why did you decide to put the slides in that order?"
+This does a couple things: sometimes, the IC does things for a reason that the boss doesn't know about, and this gives the IC a way to explain to the boss without needing to sound contradictory.
+It allows the boss a chance to learn when something is done for a good reason, or gets the IC to revisit a decision when not done for a good reason.
+It also creates a dialog, so the two can discuss what the answer should be, instead of a debate where each side first stakes out positions.